yauh-ask/notes/CyberSec/web_security.md

 - Multiple directives are separated by semicolon / re-defining the directive with the same name has no effect / by default directives are permissive

 [List of CSP-directives](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy)

+CSP and 'unsafe-inline'
+Banning script tags by less JS in HTML as possible: crypto nonces must be generated per pageload and change unpredictably or sha256 (checksum to CSP).